‘Black Histories,’ sci-fi ballets, medieval operas, and Grammy fever - The Boston Globe

 Advertisement

 BODY OF WORK: At Howard Yezerski Gallery, you can take in an exhibition of intimate Polaroids by the late art historian, curator, critic, and former ArtForum editor John Coplans.
 “John Coplans: Self-Portrait Polaroids (1984-02)” assembles a selection of close-cropped black-and-white images the artist took of his own nude body.
 But as Globe art contributor Cate McQuaid points out, “he wasn’t photographing an object of desire.
 He was matter of fact about his own flesh.
 His form — fingers, hairy torso, horny-toed foot — had humility.”
 It’s on view through Feb.
-18; find more information here.
+18.

+FUTURE IMPERFECT: This weekend you can catch an intriguing collaboration between Providence-based future-pop band Arc Iris (led by Jocie Adams, formerly of The Low Anthem) and HDC Dance Ensemble. “iTMRW” is a “sci-fi ballet” that, according to Globe arts contributor James Sullivan, “unspools a color-saturated vision of the year 2080, in which a huge conglomerate provides citizens with every product they’ll ever need, including, for men, the ‘companion bot’ of their dreams.”
+It’s an energetic, forward-charging, multimedia inquiry into the hazards and promises of progress, and a cautionary tale with a core of hope: “like a rose through concrete, the human spirit won’t be suppressed.”
+That’s Saturday and Sunday evening at Oberon.

 Advertisement

 PASS THE BATON: It’s a fine weekend for classical fare in town.
-At Symphony Hall on Friday afternoon and Saturday evening, you can welcome Andris Nelsons back to the podium to conduct a program of compositions by Barber, Dvorak, and Shostakovich.
-Find tickets here.
-On Friday evening and Sunday afternoon, the Handel and Haydn Society presents a night of Mozart (his Lord Nelson Mass and Violin Concerto No. 4) and Haydn (Symphony No. 100), conducted by Harry Christophers and led by violinist Aisslinn Nosky.
+At Symphony Hall on Saturday evening, you can welcome Andris Nelsons back to the podium to conduct a program of compositions by Barber, Dvorak, and Shostakovich.
+On Sunday afternoon, the Handel and Haydn Society presents a night of Mozart (his Lord Nelson Mass and Violin Concerto No. 4) and Haydn (Symphony No. 100), conducted by Harry Christophers and led by violinist Aisslinn Nosky.
 Tickets here.
 And on Saturday, Boston Camerata presents a modern staging of the medieval opera/liturgical drama, the “Play of Daniel,” directed by Anne Azéma.
 That’s at First Church in Cambridge.
-Grab tickets here.

 Advertisement

 SODER POPS: And lastly from the outside world, a recommendation to plop down in front of comedian Dan Soder, who comes to Laugh Boston this weekend.
 The popular comic, actor (“Billions”), and radio host (as heard on “The Bonfire” on Sirius Xm’s Comedy Central Radio) just released his first-ever HBO special, “Son of a Gary” (now streaming, and recommended if you like drug dogs, “fun” alcoholic dads, and imaginary fights in the shower).
-The Friday and Saturday sets have already sold out, so hop on those newly-released tickets for Sunday’s show while you can.
-(Get those here.)
+The Saturday set has already sold out, so hop on those newly-released tickets for Sunday’s show while you can.

 OR STAY IN: Since we’re kinda light on new movies this weekend, it’s a great time to catch up on films you might have missed at the multiplex but which have recently alighted upon your favorite streaming services, including a number of Oscar nominees.
 Globe film critic Ty Burr offers a solid list of films that will keep you happy and couch-bound all weekend.